On energy consistency of intermediate states in HLL-type MHD Riemann solvers

-In summary, we have realised that magnetic energy, $\frac{1}{2}\mathbf{B}^2$, and kinetic energy, $\frac{1}{2}\varrho\mathbf{V}^2$, are not independent variables, but should be respectively consistent with the solutions of the induction equation, and the momentum and continuity equations, to avoid losing the positivity of internal energy.
-However, if the physical consistency is to be fully respected, the integral consistency may be broken, not only for the HLL scheme, as can be easily seen from the last section, but also for the HLLC scheme.
-More discussion will be given, along with the numerical results.
+In summary, we have realised that magnetic energy, $\frac{1}{2}\mathbf{B}^2$, and kinetic energy, $\frac{1}{2}\varrho\mathbf{V}^2$, are not independent variables, but should be respectively consistent with the solutions of the induction equation, and the momentum and continuity equations.
+However, suppose the energy consistency is to be fully respected.
+In that case, the integral consistency may be broken, not only for the HLL scheme, as can be easily seen from the last section, but also for the HLLC scheme.
+More discussion will be given later, along with the numerical results.